 Click here for a 500-word summary.

-Here's how to set up a successful scripted conversation to resolve a conflict.
+Here's how to set up a collaborative conversation to resolve a conflict.

 For a transformative change, create a safe space for your conversation partner.